ufal/npfl114/exam/questions.md

   a linear-chain CRF, including its asymptotic complexity.
 [10]

-- Write down the dynamic programming algorithm for linear-chain CRF decoding, i.e., an algorithm computing the most probable label sequence $\boldsymbol y$.
+- Write down the dynamic programming algorithm for linear-chain CRF decoding, i.e., the algorithm computing the most probable label sequence $\boldsymbol y$.
   [10]

-- In the context of CTC loss, describe regular and extended labelings and write down an algorithm for computing the log probability of a gold label sequence $\boldsymbol y$.
+- In the context of CTC loss, describe regular and extended labelings and write down the algorithm for computing the log probability of a gold label sequence $\boldsymbol y$.
 [10]

 - Describe how CTC predictions are performed using a beam-search.
 [5]